plexsystems/konstraint/test/doc/expected.md

 **Resources:** policy/PodSecurityPolicy

-Allowping pods to access the host's network interfaces can potentially access and tamper with traffic the pod should not have access to.
+Allowing pods to access the host's network interfaces can potentially access and tamper with traffic the pod should not have access to.

 ### Rego